Vladislav26Laptev/Smoke_detection/README.md

 [:arrow_up:Index](#index)

 ## Dataset
-To train the model, video recordings were collected that show a fire.
+To train the model, video recordings were collected and marked, on which there is a fire.
 You can access the entries and their annotations [at this link](http://yadi.sk/d/DACCsm_-FbeYmQ?w=1).
 The Dataset repository contains scripts
  ````
  create_dataset_od.py